Nithin-gitweb/WebACcontrol/README.md

 # WebACcontrol
-Controls the AC appliances via a web server
+Controls the AC appliances via a web server.This project uses a raspberry Pi micro controller in the domain of IoT.
+A Webserver is created using a Rpi and it is hosted to web.
+The motive of this project is to control the electronic appliances via a web page which is created in that Rpi web server.
+It is mandatory that the server and client must be connected to same network.
+By visiting the webpage, one can control the appliances connected to it via a device.